The 5 x email automation workflow every ecommerce business needs

 Email flow number 5:

 Although Klaviyo will automatically segment inactive subscribers based on hard or soft bounces, it can be helpful to use a Sunset Flow to maintain a clean subscriber list.
-This flow targets disengaged subscribers or previous customers who have reduced their interest in your brand.
+This email automation workflow targets disengaged subscribers or previous customers who have reduced their interest in your brand.
 Use this flow to give them a unique offer and try to reconnect with them.

-Because these are already disengaged readers, you will need to focus on crafting a very enticing subject line to boost your open rate.
-And it is generally only worth 1-2 emails as they have not opened your other communications.
+Because these are already disengaged readers, focus on crafting a very enticing subject line to boost your open rate.
+Generally, 1-2 emails are sufficient, as they haven’t engaged with your other communications.

-The Sunset Flow is also commonly called a Win Back Flow, although there is a slight difference because the Win Back Flow is specifically targeted at customers who have purchased from you in the past.
+The Sunset Flow is also commonly called a Win Back Flow, although the Win Back Flow specifically targets customers who have purchased from you in the past.

-By implementing these five Klaviyo flows, you'll be well on your way to maximizing customer engagement and boosting your eCommerce sales.
+By implementing these five Klaviyo email automation workflows, you'll be well on your way to maximizing customer engagement and boosting your eCommerce sales.
 Remember to take advantage of Klaviyo's full functionality, even if you have a small subscriber base.
 Unlike other providers, Klaviyo offers access to all features without requiring additional upgrades.

 If you want to learn more about email marketing for your eCommerce business, Linda Thomas from Ashlinc Digital is an expert in the field and offers email marketing packages.
 You can contact her through her website or social media accounts.